-- 1. Verbal warning peg system in operation if moved down miss 5 mins play, then all play.
+- 1. Verbal warning peg system in operation if moved down miss 2 mins play, then 5 mins play, then all play.

 - 2. Time out in own class

+- 3. Time out in another class

-- 3. Sent to Headteacher or senior teacher
+- 4. Sent to Headteacher or senior teacher

-- 4. Internal exclusion (Parent informed)
+- 5. Internal exclusion (Parent informed)

-5. Temporary or permanent exclusion actioned in line with legal requirements
+- 6. Temporary or permanent exclusion actioned in line with legal requirements